Chanty

 Satya Nadella and Bill Gates wanted to bid $8 billion USD to acquire Slack, the team chat SaaS company.
 Their meeting took an extraordinary turn, and instead of buying Slack, they decided to create their own app.

 Microsoft Teams was officially launched in November of 2016.
 This online collaboration platform consolidates Microsoft Office 365 with team chat and multiple organizational tools.
-At first glance, Teams and Slack are pretty similar, but they differ a lot in terms of functionalities.
+On the face of it, Teams and Slack are quite similar, but they differ significantly in terms of functionality, especially as remote working and hybrid working models have become the norm.

 As we are building Chanty, we have actively used both platforms to understand their pros and cons.
 Here’s our review, based on our team’s first-hand experience.